Ernest G. Allen

 Dec 1997 to Dec 1999

 Coached and taught the technical writers about the tagging requirements for our FrameMaker-based system, resulting in a 74% reduction in tagging errors during my first twelve months.
 Developed custom utilities that helped me achieve a 53% reduction in my own conversion labor.
-Converted about 80 large technical manuals (about 12,000 pages) from FrameMaker to SGML (DocBook DTD), and created eight master CD-ROMs containing the books.
+Converted about 80 large technical manuals (about 12,000 pages) from unstructured FrameMaker to SGML (DocBook DTD), and created eight master CD-ROMs containing the books.
 Modified the DocBook DTD in order to support new requirements.
 Converted books from FrameMaker's invalid “XML” to valid XML, SGML, and HTML.
-Wrote automation utilities which reduced a writer's labor to produce each Parts Manual from about eight weeks to about one week.
+Wrote automation utilities which reduced a writer's labor to produce each Illustrated Parts Guide from about eight weeks to about one week.

 Independent Consultant